Skip to main content

 3. Click Configure and choose Edit, Enable, Disable or Delete.

-Cyral provides several types of predefined repo-level policy templates that can be used to create policies for common use cases.
-The following sections describe the supported policy templates and how to use them to define policies utilizing the policy configuration wizard when creating or editing a policy.
+Cyral provides several policy wizards that can be used to create policies for common use cases.
+The following sections describe the supported policy wizards and how to use them to create or edit a policy.

 Data Firewall